A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Method

-The frequency adjustment function $\mathscr{F}(w_{k};\mathscr{D};\mathscr{M})$ makes its frequency distribution closer to that of target domain cover corpus $\mathscr{D}$ , diminishing the dominance of the frequency distribution inherent to the original model-generated text corpus $\mathscr{M}$.
-In this way, we force language models to output a distribution that more closely resembles the target domain cover texts.
+The frequency adjustment function $\mathscr{F}(w_{k};\mathscr{D},\mathscr{M})$ shifts the resulting frequency distribution closer to that of the target-domain cover corpus $\mathscr{D}$, diminishing the dominance of the frequency distribution inherent to the original model-generated text corpus $\mathscr{M}$.
+For $\alpha>0$, the function is positive and monotonically increasing with respect to the target-to-model frequency ratio $r$, so tokens that are more frequent in the target domain receive larger correction factors.
+Moreover, $\mathscr{F}(r)=O(\log r)$ and $\mathscr{F}(r)/r\to0$ as $r\to\infty$.
+Thus, extreme frequency ratios do not produce proportional increases in the correction factor.
+Unlike Sequential Adjustment, Spatial Adjustment may change token ranking because its purpose is to introduce a target-domain lexical preference; this sublinear growth moderates the influence of extreme ratios.
+In this way, we encourage language models to output a distribution that more closely resembles target-domain cover texts.
 The reformed probability is